-Clinical research has been an important ingredient at the Columbia University Medical Center since 1928, when Columbia University, founded in 1754, and Presbyterian Hospital, created in 1868, joined forces to build a preeminent medical center in northern Manhattan.
+Clinical research has been an important component at Columbia University Medical Center (CUMC) since 1928, when Columbia University and Presbyterian Hospital joined forces to build a preeminent medical center in northern Manhattan.
 Early pioneering studies of diabetes and Addison's disease by Dr. Robert F. Loeb, of gout by Dr. Alexander Gutman, and of liver disease by Dr. Franklin Hanger helped to establish the national reputation of the center.

 During the postwar decades of the 1950s and 1960s, the National Institutes of Health (NIH) devoted increasing resources to funding basic scientific and clinical research.
 These research endeavors required clinical infrastructures to support patient-orientated research.
 To respond to these needs, the NIH’s National Center for Research Resources created the General Clinical Research Centers (GCRC) program.

 A GCRC was established at Columbia-Presbyterian in 1971 and has been in continuous operation, making it one of the oldest of the more than 70 GCRCs in the United States.
 In 1987, Herbert and Florence Irving pledged $11 million to CUMC to build a new clinical research center that would consolidate previously scattered units and to provide a permanent endowment to support clinical research.
 Mr. Irving is one of the founders of SYSCO, a leading national food distribution group, and he and Mrs. Irving, having been treated at CUMC on a number of occasions, expressed their commitment "to give honor and recognition to our own personal physicians by establishing incentives for young physician-investigators to embark on a career of clinical research."